raballew/okd-the-hard-way/docs/02-services.md

 either a partial loss of usage if for example the mirror registry is unavailable or a unreachable cluster if the BIND service is down.

-The only way to mitiage this issue is by setting up the services in a way that can handle the failure of a services node.
-In an enterprise environment, most of this issues should already be solved as the network would need to provide its own servers for DCHP, DNS e.g. Sometimes nothing is in place or some parts of the services stack are missing.
+The only way to mitigate this issue is by setting up the services in a way that can handle the failure of a services node.
+In an enterprise environment, most of this issues should already be solved as the network would need to provide its own servers for DHCP, DNS e.g. Sometimes nothing is in place or some parts of the services stack are missing.
 In a disconnected environment it is quite common that no container registry exists.
-Therfore one could use the solutions described above to fill the gap.
+Therefore one could use the solutions described above to fill the gap.
 But always keep in mind, that this is only an intermediate solution for test environments.
 Independent of which solution is used, make sure to also monitor systems required by the cluster.
 To better